-A free-to-use tool, Hootsuite can make Twitter management easier, more efficient and potentially more effective.
-Laura Hampton explains how to get the best out of Hootsuite
+A free-to-use tool, Hootsuite can make social media management easier, more efficient and potentially more effective.
+Laura Hampton explains how to get the best out of the Hootsuite platform

 1. Get your free Hootsuite account

-The first thing to do here is to add a Home Stream.
-This will create a stream (or column) that gives you everything you'd see on the standard Twitter interface (all the tweets from everyone you follow).
+The first thing to do here is to add a home stream.
+This will create a "stream" (or column) that shows you everything you'd see in the standard Twitter timeline (all the tweets from everyone you follow).

 2. Set up a Brand Mentions stream

 It's well worth setting up a Brand Mentions stream.
-This differs from selecting the @ symbol in the example above, which will simply show you when people send you a message, or "@ reply" you.
-The purpose of a brand mention here is to see every time your brand is mentioned, whether someone uses your Twitter handle or not.
+This differs from being notified when people send you a message, or "@ reply" you.
+The purpose is to see every time your brand is mentioned, whether someone uses your Twitter handle or not.

-To do this, add a new stream using the button towards the top of the screen and select "Search" in the resulting box.
+To do this, add a new stream using the button towards the top of the screen, and select "Search" in the box.

-Here, you want to set up a search for your brand name, or a list with variations of it.
+Set up a search for your brand name, or variations of it.
 Use OR in capital letters to separate the variations on your brand name.
-You may choose to specify other variations - if you have a brand name that's typically difficult to spell, for instance, you can search for common mis-spellings.
+You may choose to specify other variations - if you have a brand name that's difficult to spell, for instance, you can search for common mis-spellings.

 3. Create a custom search